sait-wbdv/fall-2021/src/courses/cpnt260/day08.md

 ---
 layout: layouts/day.njk
-title: CPNT 260 Day 8 - User Input and Accessible User Experience
+title: CPNT 260 Day 8 - Accessible Forms, Images, and CSS Grid II
 description: Today we will continue learning about forms and user input.
 Along with learning form syntax and practicing design strategies that were covered in DSGN-270, we will also learn how to make our forms readable by screen readers.
 date: 2021-09-28
+released: true
 ---

 ## Trophy of the Day: A sign up form